• Events and Webinars

 Why is this a threat to organizations?

-• Data Breach Risks: Once the QR code is scanned, the malicious site can prompt employees to enter sensitive information—often login credentials—which can then be used to infiltrate the organization's network.
+• Data breach risks: Once the QR code is scanned, the malicious site can prompt employees to enter sensitive information—often login credentials—which can then be used to infiltrate the organization’s network.

-• Malware Distribution: The malicious site might also initiate the download of malware, compromising the security of the employee's device and potentially the entire network.
+• Malware distribution: The malicious site might also initiate the download of malware, compromising the security of the employee’s device and potentially the entire network.

 From an organizational standpoint, every employee is a potential quishing target.
-However, members of the C-suite are 42 times more likely to receive a QR code phishing attack than a non-executive employee.
+However, members of the C-suite are 40 times more likely to receive a QR code phishing attack than a non-executive employee.

 Public Places